joielechong/iso-country-flags-svg-collection/README.md

 You can add your local build target commands to the Makefile.local, which gets invoked with the "all" target of the main Makefile.

-## Authors
+## Authors / TODO / License

-* Initial import of the iso-country-flags-collection to github - [Jakob Flierl](https://github.com/koppi).
+Initial import of the iso-country-flags-collection to github - [Jakob Flierl](https://github.com/koppi).

 ### TODO